Possible connection between the reflection symmetry and existence of equatorial circular orbit: Conclusion

 \section{Conclusion}

 We have studied the perturbation of the circular-equatorial orbits of a general stationary axis-symmetric metric in the $z$ direction.
-In the process, we have identified a set of parameters that are the potential source of the \ES~violation, namely $\Breve{a}_{j(2m)}$ and $\hat{a}_{j(2m+1)}$.
-We have shown that in general, when these parameters are zero (nonzero) \ES~is present (absent) and the small oscillation solution across equatorial plane is present (absent).
-This leads us to conclude that the very existence of equatorial circular orbit is an indication that the geometry respects \ES, while it may not be true other way round.
+In the process, we have identified a set of parameters that are the potential source of the \ES~violation, namely, $\Breve{a}_{j(2m)}$ and $\hat{a}_{j(2m+1)}$.
+We have shown that, in general, when these parameters are zero (nonzero) \ES~is present (absent), and the small oscillation solution across the equatorial plane is present (absent).
+This leads us to conclude that the very existence of equatorial circular orbit is an indication that the geometry respects \ES, while it may not be true the way around.
 To be precise, equatorial circular geodesics may not exist even if the spacetime respects the equatorial reflection symmetry.
-For example, this can be simply stemmed from the fact that the conserved momentum and energy are not favourable to host any bound circular geodesic.
+For example, this can be simply stemmed from the fact that the conserved momentum and energy are not favorable to host any bound equatorial circular geodesic.

-In this paper, we argue that in case of \ES~violation, it is unlikely to have a measurement with $\chi_p = 0$, as far as one is concerned with Einsteinian gravity.
+In this paper, we argue that in the case of \ES~violation it is unlikely to have a measurement with $\chi_p = 0$.
 This can be addressed by properly identifying the orbital parameters that will be representative of symmetry violation, and possibly depend on $\Breve{a}_{j(2m)}$ and $\hat{a}_{j(2m+1)}$.
-Nonetheless, we claim that the breaking of \ES~may also indicate different mechanisms associated with the binary formation --- suggesting a degeneracy.
 Therefore, to break this stalemate, we need to confront the multipolar structure of the object which would consist of both odd mass multipole moments and even current multipole moments in case the symmetry is violated.
-By measuring the $S_2$ and $M_3$ components, it would be sufficed to confirm this claim.
-In passing, we should note that measuring non-vanishing $S_2$ and $M_3$, along with the measurement of $\chi_p$ consistent with a vanishing value may be a signature of the violation of general relativity.
-We also constrained \ES~violating parameters for the supermassive objects in the galaxy centers.
-As per our knowledge, this is the first time when such kind of constraint has been found.
+By measuring the $S_2$ and $M_3$ components, it would be sufficient to confirm this claim.
+We also constrained \ES~violating parameters for the stellar and supermassive objects.
+To our knowledge, this is the first time such a kind of constraint has been found.